Blue Heelers: episode guide

 Starring: Grant Bowler, Damian Walshe-Howling, Lisa McCune, William McInnes, Martin Sacks, Julie Nihill, John Wood

-Note: Seven moved the series 3 debut to Monday night to compete against the double episode series premiere of Water Rats on Nine.
+Notes: Seven moved the series 3 debut to Monday night to compete against the double episode series premiere of Water Rats on Nine.
+The opening credits no longer include the featured guest actors and the episode title and production credits now come after the opening sequence.

 Once Only Withdrawal (Part 2)